 In a recent study, the AAFA reported outcomes from more than 2,000 patients and caregivers called “My Life With Food Allergies”.
 The results show that food allergies present a higher burden on caregivers than to patients with food allergies themselves.

 These findings were presented to the Institute for Clinical and Economic Review (ICER)– a watchdog group who recently assessed the clinical effectiveness and value of treatments for peanut allergy.
 Thanks to the parent voice shared through the online survey, AAFA was able to present evidence to ICER about quality of life issues impacting families with peanut allergies.

 The findings were shocking, to say the least.
-Parents of children with a food allergy can experience anxiety, depression, isolation, and stress associated with the risk of reaction and possible societal stigma.
+Parents of children with a food allergy can experience anxiety, depression, and isolation.
+Moreover, the stress associated with the risk of reaction and possible societal stigma.
 It causes extra time, money and effort around meal prep, grocery shopping and event planning/attendance.

 Also, it creates a more stressful environment around the school, childcare, extracurricular activities and social events like birthday parties and travel.

 In fact, the mental and emotional impact on parents is greater than that on the child with food allergies themselves.